gsarig/ootb-openstreetmap/README.md

 [ootb_query post_type="post" post_ids="1,2,3,4" height="400px" provider="mapbox" maptype="polygon" touchzoom="true" scrollwheelzoom="true" dragging="true" doubleclickzoom="true" marker="https://www.example.com/my-custom-icon.png"]
 ```
 ## Hooks
-### I want more control.
-Are there any hooks that I could use?
-Glad you asked!
 There are a few hooks that you can use to further customize the plugin's behavior.
 Here they are:

+### ootb_query_post_type
-* `ootb_query_post_type`: Allows you to change the post type that the plugin will query for markers.
+Allows you to change the post type that the plugin will query for markers.
 By default, it is set to `post`.
 You can pass multiple post types as an array.
 Example:
 ```
 add_filter( 'ootb_query_post_type', function() { return array( 'post', 'page' ); } );
 ```

+### ootb_query_posts_per_page
-* `ootb_query_posts_per_page`: Allows you to change the number of posts that the plugin will query for markers.
+Allows you to change the number of posts that the plugin will query for markers.
 By default, it is set to `100`.
 Example:
 ```
 add_filter( 'ootb_query_posts_per_page', function() { return 500; } );
 ```

+### ootb_query_extra_args
-* `ootb_query_extra_args`: Allows you to add extra arguments to the query that the plugin will use to retrieve markers.
+Allows you to add extra arguments to the query that the plugin will use to retrieve markers.
 By default, it is set to an empty array.
 Example:
 ```
   add_filter(
      'ootb_query_extra_args',